-Why do I call myself that?
+Why do I call myself a pastor in exile?
 Let me explain.

 I have lived through many worldviews.
 My mother had a postmodern view of the world that she grew into slowly in my young years and broke through when I was a teenager.
 It showed in my anti-authoritarian upbringing.

 My father was a modernist as one can be.
 He focussed on personal success and what he could bring to the workforce, upholding life long learning and good work ethics.

 My secondary education took place in a traditional catholic boarding home and a humanistic modernist school.

 Feeling at home and alone at the same time in all of them, I learned to recognise the up- and downsides of each worldview very early on and started to integrate them while meeting everyone at the place they were at.

 I also experienced all of church history, even though in an odd order.
 Born a protestant, but honestly, more a heathen, I visited a Jesus People house church around 7, an evangelical church around 13, a catholic boarding home from 14.
 I experienced Quakers, Lutherans and Judaism during my time in the US.
 Later I joined a charismatic church and ended up in a fundamentalistic apostolic network that grew out of Word of Faith.

 School and Work

 I worked as a computer programmer, software architect and project manager.
 In parallel, I studied history, political sciences, mathematics, computer sciences, artificial intelligence, computer linguistics, and theology.
 I own no titles, have no papers, do not care.

 I dove into the psychology of personality and became a certified coach for CliftonStrengths and a certified Spiral Dynamics practitioner.